MohitGoel92/Linear-Regression/README.md

 **Irreducible Error:** The tendency to instrinsic uncertainty/randomness.
 This is present in even the best possible models.

+The diagram below is a visual representation of bias and variance.
+From the diagram, we observe that variance indicates how far spread the predictions are, and bias refers to how close the predictions are to the real values.

 <p align="center"> <img width="450" src= "/Pics/W33.png"> </p>

 <p align="center"> <img width="1000" src= "/Pics/W32.png"> </p>